Unicorn planning

-Unicorn planning is a term coined by Hannah Rebentisch, Caroline Thompson, and Laurence Côté-Roy, and Dr. Sarah Moser at McGill’s New Cities Lab in 2020 that describes an idealist approach to urban planning.
+Unicorn planning is a term coined by Hannah Rebentisch, Caroline Thompson, and Laurence Côté-Roy, and Dr. Sarah Moser at McGill's New Cities Lab in 2020 that describes an idealistic approach to urban planning.
 Specifically, the term describes a high-risk high-reward techno-utopian mega-development built from scratch with an expectation of instant success borrowing from the idea of a unicorn start-up which, in finance, is a start-up company valued over $1 billion.

 Unicorn planning approaches city design with technology as the single solution to the urban problems of the old cities.
 The creation of brand new ‘smart’ developments built from scratch has proven particularly seductive in emerging economies, where they are perceived as an opportunity to address urgent urban challenges, showcase technological prowess, and gain visibility on the global stage.
 Moreover, unicorn planning leverages the appealing nature of technology to gain capital for new city projects.
-The idea of applying technological advancements to urban development is appealing to many governments where the new city projects are planned since it outsources much of the developments, and their associated costs to venture investors, relying on the private sector to deliver successful new city projects with the goal of making profit for them.
-This approach represents today’s faith in the tech corporations to create smart new cities that are highly profitable and can be built overnight.
+The idea of applying technological advancements to urban development is appealing to many governments where the new city projects are planned since it outsources much of the development, and their associated costs to venture investors, relying on the private sector to deliver successful new city projects with the goal of making profit for them.
+This approach represents today's faith in the tech corporations to create smart new cities that are highly profitable and can be built overnight.